Hadfield

 The educational profile of Hadfield exceeds national averages, with above-average qualification levels and academic performance metrics

-Hadfield's educational qualifications trail Greater Melbourne's regional benchmarks.
-As of [date], 27.7% of Hadfield residents aged 15+ held university degrees, compared to Greater Melbourne's 37.0%.
-This gap indicates potential for educational development and skills enhancement in Hadfield.
-Bachelor degrees were the most common at 18.0%, followed by postgraduate qualifications (6.7%) and graduate diplomas (3.0%).
+Hadfield's educational qualifications trail regional benchmarks, with 27.7% of residents aged 15+ holding university degrees compared to Greater Melbourne's 37.0%.
+Bachelor degrees are the most common at 18.0%, followed by postgraduate qualifications (6.7%) and graduate diplomas (3.0%).
+Vocational credentials are prominent, with 28.1% of residents aged 15+ holding them - advanced diplomas account for 9.9% and certificates for 18.2%.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education